 Summary of Recent Activities

-In February 2014 Dr. Cahyarini and her co-PI Dr. Intan Suci Nurhati of Surya University met with counterparts at Mulawarman University in East Kalimantan to plan a capacity building workshop on dendroclimatology.
-The workshop will be held at Mulawarman University May 24 to June 2, 2014.
-One day of lectures and one day of technical training in the university’s forest lab will be followed by a week of field work for selected participants to collect tree samples for further tree ring analysis.
-The goals of the event are (1) to build linkages among Indonesian paleoclimatologists and stakeholders in the local forestry sector to initiate dendroclimate studies at the university and (2) to create interest in paleoclimate studies among forestry undergraduates.
-The PI and co-PI will present lectures on paleoclimate and lecturers from Mulawarman University will provide training on tree physiology and conservation aspects of the local forests.
+Dr. Cahyarini and her co-PI Dr. Intan Suci Nurhati of Surya University worked with counterparts at Mulawarman University in East Kalimantan to organize a capacity building workshop on dendroclimatology, which was held at Mulawarman May 24 to June 2, 2014.
+One day of lectures and one day of technical training in the university’s forest were followed by a week of field work for selected participants to collect tree samples for further tree ring analysis.
+The goals of the event were (1) to build linkages among Indonesian paleoclimatologists and stakeholders in the local forestry sector to initiate dendroclimate studies at the university and (2) to create interest in paleoclimate studies among forestry undergraduates.

 |PEER Workshop on Dendroclimatology at the University of Mulawarman, May 24-25, 2014 - Practical training session.|